-- (a) The Company to establish in-plant training programs to support the training syllabus as developed by the Industry Training Authority (ITA) for each trade involved.
-Supervision of the established program shall be the responsibility of the Joint Committee. - (b) Set standards for entry into the Apprenticeship Program that are not inconsistent with the standards recommended by the Industry Training Authority (ITA). - (c) Carry out periodic reviews of the training programs at intervals of not more than three (3) months. - (d) See that the required practical tests are carried out in cooperation with the Industry Training Authority (ITA). - (e) Determine the tool requirements by years of training. - (f) Joint Committee to review any case of lost time from the program because of sickness, accident, etc. and to determine the amount of additional time necessary before an employee meets his requirements of time served.
+(a) The Company to establish in-plant training programs to support the training syllabus as developed by the Industrial Training Association (ITA) for each trade involved.
+Supervision of the established program shall be the responsibility of the Joint Committee.

+- (b) Set standards for entry into the Apprenticeship Program that are not inconsistent with the standards recommended by the Industrial Training Association (ITA). - (c) Carry out periodic reviews of the training programs at intervals of not more than three (3) months. - (d) See that the required practical tests are carried out in cooperation with the Industrial Training Association (ITA). - (e) Determine the tool requirements by years of training. - (f) Joint Committee to review any case of lost time from the program because of sickness, accident, etc. and to determine the amount of additional time necessary before an employee meets their requirements of time served.